| | |

 • Shape the batter into 6 to 8 pancakes.

-• Heat 2 tablespoons of vegetable oil over medium-high heat until it is hot but not smoking.
+• Heat 2 tablespoons of vegetable oil in a large skillet over medium-high heat until it is hot but not smoking.

 • Add a few pancakes to the hot oil without crowding and cook for 3 to 4 minutes on each side until golden brown and crispy.